The Best Asphalt Sealer in 2026: Protect Your Driveway Like a Pro

 How often should I seal my asphalt driveway?

 As a general rule, a driveway should be sealed every 2 to 3 years.
 This allows the pavement to breathe while keeping up a strong protective barrier against the elements.
-Sealing too often (every year) can cause the material to build up, resulting in hairline cracks and peeling.
+Sealing too often (every single year) can cause the material to build up into a thick slab, resulting in severe surface tension that leads to hairline cracking and massive flaking.

 Can an asphalt sealer repair large cracks?

-No. Sealers are designed to protect the surface and fill micro-fissures (up to ⅛ inch).
-Any gap larger than that requires a devoted asphalt crack filler or cold patch material to be applied and cured before the sealing process begins.
+No. Sealers are designed solely to protect the surface and fill micro-fissures (up to ⅛ inch).
+Any gap larger than that requires a devoted asphalt crack filler or cold patch material to be applied and cured completely before the overarching sealing process begins.

 Should I use a squeegee or a brush?

 Both!
-The best method is pulling the heavy sealer down the driveway thinly using a wide squeegee to force it into the pores of the asphalt, and then immediately back-brushing it to eliminate streaks and pull off excess material.
+The best method is pulling the heavy sealer down the driveway thinly using a wide, stiff rubber squeegee to force it into the pores of the asphalt, and then immediately back-brushing it to eliminate streaks and pull off excess material before it creates thick puddles that refuse to cure.

 Ready To Revive Your Driveway?

-Protecting your asphalt not only boosts your home's curb appeal but preserves your property value.
+Protecting your asphalt not only boosts your home's curb appeal but wildly preserves your property value by preventing destructive water ingress.
 Make sure you invest in a quality sealer, prep thoroughly, and enjoy the transformative results.

 Review Our #1 Recommendation Again